HL7/davinci-dtr/input/pagecontent/formal_specification.md

 The provider can confirm that the sleep study has not yet been conducted and generate a task for office staff to schedule a sleep study directly in the questionnaire interface.
 Alternatively, the provider could attest that the sleep study was performed or is already scheduled to be performed, either at this provider or another provider.
 Attestation by the provider can prevent duplicate tests in the case that the patient's electronic record is incomplete.

-The ability to create tasks or todos is outside of the scope of DTR and should be supported by the EHR implementation.
+The ability to create tasks or 'to-dos' is outside of the scope of DTR and should be supported by the EHR implementation.

 The questionnaire SHALL be able to suspend completion until all tasks are completed.
 How the application is suspended is left to the implementer, but the state of the questionnaire SHALL be preserved.